Medium/pipette/README.md

 Common Options
 --------------

-Some of the classes (as of this writing, three of them, but that's going to increase) take an optional `options` constructor parameter.
+Some of the classes (as of this writing, most but not all of them) take an optional `options` constructor parameter.
 If not `undefined`, this must be a map from option names to values as specified by the class.

 The following are three commonly-accepted options.
 Classes all accept whichever of these make sense.